 However, the UK parent might still be liable for the actions of its subsidiary in other ways such as false accounting offences or under the Proceeds of Crime Act 2002.

 Foreign companies with operations in the UK

-A foreign company which carries on any part of its business in the UK could be prosecuted for failure to prevent bribery even where the bribery takes place wholly outside the UK and the benefit or advantage to the company is intended to accrue outside the UK.
-The Bribery Act does not define what constitutes ‘or part of a business’ and until this is clarified in the law courts, a company should exercise caution.
+A foreign company which carries on any part of its resources-resources-business in the UK could be prosecuted for failure to prevent bribery even where the bribery takes place wholly outside the UK and the benefit or advantage to the company is intended to accrue outside the UK.
+The Bribery Act does not define what constitutes ‘or part of a resources-resources-business’ and until this is clarified in the law courts, a company should exercise caution.
 A representative office or UK agent may be sufficient to engage the Act.
 The company’s only statutory defence would be to prove the existence of adequate systems and controls.

 FOREIGN CORRUPT PRACTICES ACT